 Augustinus Bader The Cream

-We put Augustinus Bader's The Cream to the test after receiving a complimentary sample from the brand.
+After receiving a complimentary sample from the brand, we put Augustinus Bader's The Cream to the test.
 Keep reading for our full product review.

-When it comes to testing a product like Augustinus Bader The Cream, it’s hard not to go in with high expectations.
-As my sister said when I told her the price, it better give you a facelift or something.
-Maybe that’s a lot to expect from a moisturizer, but with the celeb-backed hype and big claims from the company (like glowier skin, diminished scars and age spots, less redness, and healthier appearance), I was looking forward to seeing some serious results.
-I tested The Cream (along with its more hydrating formula, aptly named The Rich Cream) for two weeks to see whether the results were worth the cost.
+When it comes to testing a product like Augustinus Bader's The Cream, it’s hard not to go in with high expectations.
+After all, with a price tag of almost $200, you'd expect it to give you a facelift or something, right?
+Maybe that’s a lot to expect from a moisturizer but with the celeb-backed hype and big claims from the company (like glowy skin, diminished scars and age spots, less redness, and a healthier appearance), we were looking forward to seeing some serious results.
+We tested The Cream (along with its more hydrating formula, aptly named The Rich Cream) for two weeks and tapped a dermatologist for her honest thoughts to determine whether the formula is worth it.

 Best for: Combination to oily skin types